barisvelioglu/candidate-level-1/tasks/1/README.md

-# Candidate Task 1
+# Candidate Task 1: Microservice Communication Optimization

-Our system consists of dozens of microservices, some of which communicate via HTTP-based APIs.
-However, we want to improve the performance of inter-service communication.
+## **Overview**
+Our system consists of dozens of microservices, each performing specific tasks and communicating via **HTTP-based APIs** for inter-service communication.
+While HTTP APIs are straightforward, well-understood, and compatible with various tools, they may introduce performance bottlenecks as the system scales.
+Latency, overhead from HTTP headers, and lack of built-in retry or message queuing mechanisms can impact overall performance and reliability.

-Your task is to analyze the current approach, identify potential bottlenecks, and research alternative solutions that could address these challenges.
-After evaluating the alternatives, propose your recommended solution and explain why it’s the most suitable for our needs.
+Your task is to analyze the current **HTTP-based communication approach**, identify its limitations, and explore alternative solutions that could enhance performance, scalability, and reliability.

+---

-**Key Expectations:**
+## **Key Expectations**
-1. Compare the benefits and trade-offs of the alternatives you discover.
+1. **Current Approach Analysis**: Evaluate the pros and cons of our existing HTTP-based API communication.
-2. Focus your analysis on improving performance, scalability, and reliability.
-3. Include a high-level implementation plan and highlight potential risks.

-**Process:**
+   - Strengths: Simplicity, stateless nature, and compatibility with tools like REST frameworks and API gateways.
+   - Weaknesses: Higher latency due to repeated handshakes, lack of optimized binary protocols, potential scalability issues with synchronous requests, and difficulties in ensuring reliability during failures.

+2. **Alternative Solutions**: Research and compare alternative communication protocols or approaches, such as:
+   - **gRPC**: A high-performance, open-source RPC framework using HTTP/2 and Protocol Buffers.
+   - **Message Brokers (e.g., NATS, Kafka, RabbitMQ)**: Asynchronous communication for event-driven architectures.
+   - **Service Mesh (e.g., Istio)**: For managing service-to-service communication with advanced features like retries and observability.

+3. **Recommendation**: Based on your findings, recommend the most suitable solution for our needs.
+   - Focus on performance (e.g., lower latency, binary protocols), scalability (e.g., better handling of traffic spikes), and reliability (e.g., automatic retries, fault tolerance).
+   - Justify your recommendation with clear benefits and trade-offs.

+4. **Implementation Plan**: Provide a high-level plan for adopting the recommended solution.
+Highlight:
+   - Changes needed in existing services.
+   - Deployment strategy and incremental rollout.
+   - Potential risks, such as compatibility issues, learning curves, or migration complexity.

+---

+## **Process**
-- You have **15 minutes** to research and gather information.
+1. You have **15 minutes** to:
+   - Research and gather information about current limitations and alternative solutions.
+   - Analyze trade-offs and feasibility for our system.

-- Afterward, you will present your findings and recommendation in a **5-minute discussion.**
+2. Present your findings and recommendation in a **5-minute discussion**:
+   - Concisely summarize the current challenges.
+   - Compare alternatives with a focus on performance, scalability, and reliability.
+   - Provide a high-level implementation plan with risk mitigation strategies.

-Feel free to ask clarifying questions during the process.
+Feel free to ask clarifying questions at any point in the process.